 If there’s an AED available, am I supposed to just use that instead of doing CPR?

-How can I manage my fear of making a mistake while helping?
+What if I'm afraid of making a mistake while helping?

 What if the person does not survive despite my efforts?